-The actual access to SAP is formulated using an XQL statement.
-So that you do not have to enter the XQL statement completely manually, you can insert a pattern using the template button .
-The following screenshot shows an instruction for a simple SAP table.
-Further information and examples of XQL can be found on another page.
+The actual access to SAP is formulated via an XQL statement.
+To avoid having to enter the XQL statement completely by hand, you can insert a template via the [Template] button .
+(3) The screenshot shows a instruction for a simple SAP table.
+More information and examples about XQL can be found in the section SAP with XQL.

 To check the plausibility of the data, click on the [Load Data] button to generate a preview.
 (4)

 Then confirm the creation of the data source by clicking on the [OK] button.
 (5)